Feeling Depressed at 36 Weeks Pregnant? You're Not Alone

 It can feel confusing for depression to hit when you're so close to the finish line.
 But the third trimester creates unique pressures that converge all at once.

 Physically, your body is maxed out.
 Back pain, swelling, heartburn, and profound discomfort make sleep feel like a distant memory.
-Hormonally, you're coursing with the highest levels of estrogen and progesterone of your entire pregnancy, which significantly impacts brain chemistry and mood.
+Hormonally, you're at the highest estrogen and progesterone levels of your entire pregnancy β which significantly impacts brain chemistry and mood.

 Socially, the pressure to be happy feels suffocating.
 Your physical limitations make it harder to connect with others, creating isolation right when you need support most.